 If there were an event of default under one of our or our subsidiaries' debt facilities, the holders of the debt on which we defaultd could cause all amounts outstanding with respect to that debt to become due and payable immediately.
 In addition, any event of default or declaration of acceleration under one debt facility could result in an event of default under one or more of our other debt instruments, with the result that all of our debt would be in default and accelerated.
 We cannot assure you that our assets or cash flow would be sufficient to fully repay borrowings under our outstanding debt facilities, either upon maturity or if accelerated upon an event of default, or that we would be able to refinance or restructure the payments on those debt facilities.
-Further, if we are unable to repay, refinance or restructure our indebtedness at our subsidiaries that own or operate our properties, the lenders under those debt facilities.
+Further, if we are unable to repay, refinance or restructure our indebtedness at our subsidiaries that own or operate our properties, the lenders under those debt facilities could proceed against the collateral securing that indebtedness, which will constitute substantially all the assets and shares of our subsidiaries.
 In that event, any proceeds received upon a realization of the collateral would be applied first to amounts due under those debt instruments.
 The value of the collateral may not be sufficient to repay all of our indebtedness, which could result in the loss of your investment as a shareholder.